 Dimensions: 2.2 x 1.8 in.
 (56 x 46 mm)

 For many, the Olympus 45mm f/1.8 is the preferred lens for portrait photography.
 As a 90mm equivalent, it’s perfect for flattering head/full-body shots.

-Whilst there are several other f/1.8 (and faster) MFT lenses available in 2018, using slightly longer focal lengths such as this 90mm equivalent, really helps to produce subject separation akin to more expensive (and bigger!)
+Whilst there are several other f/1.8 (and faster) MFT lenses available, using slightly longer focal lengths such as this 90mm equivalent, really helps to produce subject separation akin to more expensive (and bigger!)
 APS-C and full frame sensors.

 f/1.8 will also allow for some low-light photography without the need to resort to your camera’s flash.
 As long as you can hand hold a shot at around 1/100 (most people can!), you should be able to capture photos after sun set without having to increase your ISO to where things start getting messy.